Censoring (statistics): Types

 Interval censoring can occur when observing a value requires follow-ups or inspections.
 Left and right censoring are special cases of interval censoring, with the beginning of the interval at zero or the end at infinity, respectively.

 Estimation methods for using left-censored data vary, and not all methods of estimation may be applicable to, or the most reliable, for all data sets.

-A common misconception with time interval data is to class as left censored intervals where the start time is unknown.
-In these cases we have a lower bound on the time interval, thus the data is right censored (despite the fact that the missing start point is to the left of the known interval when viewed as a timeline!).
+A common misconception with time interval data is to class as left censored intervals when the start time is unknown.
+In these cases, we have a lower bound on the time interval; thus, the data is right censored (despite the fact that the missing start point is to the left of the known interval when viewed as a timeline!).

 Analysis

 Special techniques may be used to handle censored data.
 Tests with specific failure times are coded as actual failures; censored data are coded for the type of censoring and the known interval or limit.
 Special software programs (often reliability oriented) can conduct a maximum likelihood estimation for summary statistics, confidence intervals, etc.